 In this episode, Emily interviews Dr. Alaina Talboy, a PhD in cognition, neuroscience, and social psychology.
 Alaina had her son before starting grad school in 2011 and separated from her husband a couple of years before finishing her PhD in 2019.
 She describes what it took financially to complete her PhD on a small academic year stipend: multiple side jobs, the maximum possible federal student loan debt, and childcare negotiations with her co-parent.
 She did nothing in those years aside from researching, working, and parenting.
 Emily and Alaina discuss the university policies that would have made all the difference to her experience as a graduate student and parent, such as fee waivers, conference funding, and on-campus childcare.

-Links Mentioned in This Episode
+Links Mentioned in this Episode

-- Personal Finance for PhDs: Tax Center
+- Personal Finance for PhDs: Speaking

 - Personal Finance for PhDs: Podcast Hub

 - Personal Finance for PhDs: Subscribe to the mailing list

 00:00 Alaina: If those supports were in place, I can imagine this going a completely different direction.
 And I don’t know if I would have ended up where I am, but I can’t imagine it would have made things worse, it could only have made things easier.
 It would have relieved everything.
 That support would have completely changed my life and made my PhD something I could just focus on without worrying about all the other stuff.